-The application review period can take up to 50 days depending on the type of license you apply for, the volume of applications being submitted and the completeness of your application.
+The application review period can vary depending on the type of license you apply for, the volume of applications being submitted and the completeness of your application.
 Any deficiencies in your application will result in delays or disapproval of your license.

 Applicants for on-premises licenses must notify the municipality (using a form approved by the Authority) of its intent to file the application.
 The notice must be made at least 30 days before the application is filed with the Authority.
 Outside of New York City, the notice is sent to the clerk of the village, town or city where the proposed licensed premises is located.
 In New York City the notice is sent to the local Community Board where the premises would be located.